yearn/yearn-devdocs/docs/developers/v3/strategy_writing_guide.md

 ## Strategy Writing

 So you have your idea and local environment setup.
-Now its time to start writing your actual strategy.
+Now it's time to start writing your actual strategy.

 To create your Tokenized Strategy, you must override at least three functions outlined in the `Strategy.sol`.